 Not to worry, Salsa can help!

-Salsa’s supporter management tools provide a window into your follower’s profiles, demographics, donation history, and can even help you identify your most active fundraisers, donors, and advocates.
+Salsa’s donor management tools provide a window into your follower’s profiles, demographics, donation history, and can even help you identify your most active fundraisers, donors, and advocates.

 Let’s take a look at six Salsa tools that can help you sort, segment, and study your supporter records.